 A page view or user session is flagged with 'rage click' if the user clicks multiple times in a clustered area on a given page in rapid succession.
 Each of these clustered clicks is marked as a rage click.
 Rage clicks can be strong indicators of user frustration, where users expect to be interactive elements.
 These clicks can also indicate key events in a session where a user might be uniquely frustrated.

-Similar to rage clicks, dead clicks suggest bad user experience.
-Click interactions are marked as 'Dead clicks' when a user clicks on an element but gets no feedback from the page in a reasonable amount of time.
-This means the visual status does not change and there is no navigation away from the page.
+Similar to rage clicks, 'dead clicks' suggest bad user experience.
+Click interactions are marked as dead clicks when a user clicks on an element but gets no feedback in a reasonable amount of time.
+This click means that the visual status doesn't change and there's no navigation away from the page.
 A dead click can signify broken elements, high latency requests, or misleading UX.

-A quick back is a click on a page that leads the user away from the current page to another web site, which the user does not find useful and returns to the original page or website under a certain threshold of time.
+A 'quick back' is a click on a page that leads the user away from the current page to another web site.
+The user doesn't find the navigation useful and returns to the original page or website under a certain threshold of time.
 Quick backs are detected when a user goes to a new page then returns to the previous page in a period of time shorter than a defined threshold (the dwell time for that page).
 In future releases, this metric will adapt to your specific site.

 What is click dwell time?

 Click dwell time is the time that the user spends on the page that they clicked through.
-For external sites Clarity takes all the time from the click to the time the user resume activity on our site as the click's dwell time.
+For external sites, Clarity takes all the time from the click to the time the user resumes activity on our site as the click's dwell time.

-For internal sites, quick dwell time is determined by how much time a user spends on a specific subpage before either returning to the source page or going to another.
+For internal sites, quick dwell time is the amount of time a user spends on a specific subpage before either returning to the source page or going to another.